top of page

 Urban search-and-rescue is considered a “multi-hazard” discipline, as it may be needed for a variety of emergencies or disasters, including earthquakes, hurricanes, typhoons, storms and tornadoes, floods, dam failures, technological accidents, terrorist activities, and hazardous materials releases.
 The events may be slow in developing, as in the case of hurricanes, or sudden, as in the case of earthquakes.

 For every Urban Search & Rescue task force, there are 70 positions.
-But to be sure a full team can respond to an emergency, the task forces have at the ready more than 130 highly-trained members.
+But to be sure a full team can respond to an emergency; the task forces have at the ready more than 200 highly trained members.

 A task force is totally self-sufficient for the first 72 hours of a deployment.